 Some commonly used momentum indicators include the Moving Average Convergence Divergence (MACD) histogram and the relative strength index (RSI).
 The daily candlestick chart shown below for the GBP/USD exchange rate also displays the MACD and RSI in indicator boxes.

 5. Trend Trading

-Trend trading is a popular longer term forex trading strategy that involves following the prevailing trend or directional movement in the market for a particular currency pair.
+Trend trading is a popular longer-term forex trading strategy that involves following the prevailing trend or directional movement in the market for a particular currency pair.
 This strategy often involves buying on pullbacks in up trends or selling on rallies in down trends.

-After a trend trader has taken a position in the direction of the trend, they will probably hold onto it until the market reaches their objective or the trend starts reversing.
+After a trend trader has taken a position in the direction of the trend, you will probably hold onto it until the market reaches their objective or the trend starts reversing.
 Trend traders often use trailing stop loss orders to guard their profits if a significant reversal materializes.